OBJECTIVE

 company Big Sky Geophysics, Bozeman, MT, 1998-present.

-Collect, oversee, process, and interpret potential field (gravity
+Collect, oversee, process, interpret and model potential field

 Project Geophysicist for the Eastern U.S. and